Stream Ciphers

 Let’s assume that the attacker only have the CT , and the secruity requirement is that the attacker cannot get any information from it.

-The definition indicates that given CT can’t tell if the message is m0m_0 or m1m_1, in other words, the attacker cannot get any information about PT from the CT .
+The definition indicates that given CT can’t tell if the message is or , in other words, the attacker cannot get any information about PT from the CT .

 However, other attacks (not only from CT ) may be possible.